Table of Contents

 - In-App User Stats - this is for player stats, inventories, activities, hours played etc.

 MetricFire users can send time-series metrics into the platform from any source, and build a custom-designed monitoring solution that fits their technology perfectly.
-There is also an agent to pull all of the typical metrics in, and make it easy to get started.
+There is also an agent to pull all of the typical metrics in and make it easy to get started.

 MetricFire is best used for monitoring backend services and platforms from the perspective of the application.
 This means that MetricFire is commonly pulling metrics from the app directly, but pulling metrics about query speeds, latency, uptime, and overall CPU/RAM usage of the app.

-However, MetricFire can do so much more than just monitoring infrastructure.
+However, MetricFire can do so much more than just monitor infrastructure.
 MetricFire can monitor your Redis Databases, Kubernetes, Docker, cAdvisor, and CloudWatch, as well as custom metrics directly from your app.
 Then, MetricFire can put it all into a single pane of glass in Grafana.

-You can easily configure MetricFire to collect information about your app usage, such as the number of concurrents, the number of people at each level in a mobile game, the number of in-app purchases, and any other metrics unique to your app.
+You can easily configure MetricFire to collect information about your app usages, such as the number of concurrents, the number of people at each level in a mobile game, the number of in-app purchases, and any other metrics unique to your app.